 The restaurant industry is plagued by numerous violations of federal overtime rules.
 Often these involve the mishandling of tips, but restaurant workers face other unique challenges in ensuring they are fairly paid the overtime they are owed.
 Fortunately, if you work in the restaurant industry, you don’t have to face these challenges alone.
-Our dedicated network of attorneys can help advocate for your right to fair pay.
+A dedicated restaurant workers overtime pay lawyer can help advocate for your right to fair pay.

 Work 40+ Hours Per Week?